ilikeeatingrice/ilikeeatingrice.github.io/_posts/2025-10-28-The-Architecture-of-a-Trend.md

 * H&M called out for "greenwashing" in its Conscious fashion collection - Dezeen
 * Slow Fashion: A Lesson in Sustainability from the World of Luxury Brands - Retailist Mag
 * Slow Fashion: Can Luxury Supply Chains Really Be Sustainable - All Things Supply Chain

+*This article is based on a discussion with Gemini 2.5 Pro.*